 - Follow sleep hygiene to prevent sleep problems.

-If you are experiencing menopausal symptoms, which is not getting better with home remedies, it is best you consult a gynecologist.
-With the help of online healthcare platforms, you can consult professionally trained and experienced doctors through phone or video consultation, or by posting a query.
+If one is experiencing menopausal symptoms, which is not getting better with home remedies, it is best to consult a gynecologist.
+With the help of online healthcare platforms, one can consult professionally trained and experienced doctors through phone or video consultation, or by posting a query.